• Skip to primary navigation

 The process is easy, and will rival a curry oxtail restaurant recipe.
 And if you haven’t tried oxtail before, you’re in for a treat.
 Oxtail definitely makes the list for one of my favorite offal or variety meats.
 It’s so very good.

-➕ How to Make Oxtail Curry
+How to Make Curry Oxtail

 Once you get the pot going, making curried oxtails is very hands-off.
 Since this does take some time on the stove, you’re going to want to save this recipe for the weekend.
 Don’t turn your stove on and leave it unattended.